How do you decide what comes next in your life?

-I know this seems backwards, but once you’ve identified some dreams and goals you might want to go back to why you want to accomplish this.
+I know this seems backward, but once you’ve identified some dreams and goals you might want to go back to why you want to accomplish this.
 Is it because you think it’s what you should do or want or is it because that dream is truly calling your name?
-Dig deep, question everything and feel if it’s truly important to you, if it brings you joy, enjoyment or at least satisfaction.
+Dig deep, question everything and feel if it’s truly important to you if it brings you joy, enjoyment or at least satisfaction.

 5 | Decide what success looks like

 I was finally able to work on a life plan by asking myself what reaching my goals would look and feel like.
-It just added a layer of details and made it way more real.
+It just added a layer of detail and made it way more real.
 This step was super helpful to me.

 Here’s an example: